elastic/kibana/ui_framework/README.md

 If a component has subcomponents (e.g. ToolBar and ToolBarSearch), tightly-coupled components (e.g.
-Button and ButtonGroup), or you just want to group some related components together (e.g. TextInput, TextArea, and CheckBox), then they belong in the same logicaly grouping.
+Button and ButtonGroup), or you just want to group some related components together (e.g. TextInput, TextArea, and CheckBox), then they belong in the same logical grouping.
 In this case, you can create additional SCSS files for these components in the same component directory.

 ### Writing CSS